 Hash functions are also used to generate checksums or Message Authentication Codes (MAC).
 These are created and sent along with messages like emails, EFTs, or passwords.
 When the message is received, its contents are run through the same hash function to create a new MAC.
 If the original and new MACs match, the message is authentic; if they do not, the message is likely to have been altered, and thus compromised.

-Use the field-level hashing functions in both FieldShield in the IRI Data Protector suite, and CoSort in the IRI Data Manager suite, to help mask PII.
-Create a MAC for one or more column values in each row.
-Include it as an additional field or provide it in a separate file.
-Use it to verify that the data in the record was undisturbed.
+Use the field-level hashing functions in FieldShield in the IRI Data Protector suite, CoSort in the IRI Data Manager suite, or the IRI Voracity platform to help mask PII.
+Or, create a MAC for one or more column values in each row.
+Include the MACs as an additional field or provide them in a separate file.
+Use the MAC to verify that the data in the record was undisturbed.

 For more information and another use of hash values, see: